Miladxsar23/pixway_game/README.md

 * install npm

 # installation
- first download or clone this project and open it in your code editor and open the bash terminal and run this line:
+ first download or clone this project and open it in your code editor and open the terminal and run this line:
  ```shell
 npm install
 ```